-Natasha Pence works actively as a teacher and pianist in the Greater Cincinnati area.
+Natasha Pence is an active teacher and pianist in the Greater Cincinnati area.
 She earned her Bachelor of Music degree in piano performance from Eastern Kentucky University and the Certificate in Piano Pedagogy from Northern Kentucky University.
-She currently serves as the Assistant Director of Piano and Keyboards at Cincinnati Music Academy.
+She currently serves as the Assistant Director of the Piano Department at Cincinnati Music Academy.

 Assistant Director, Piano and Keyboards